-Bennett cancels visit to Palestinian city amid outcry
+Bennett cancels visit to Palestinian-Israeli city following calls for protests

 Israeli Prime Minister Naftali Bennett has cancelled a visit to the Palestinian-Israeli city of Umm al-Fahm after local groups threatened to protest against him.